bzbytcogni/knotx-forms/README.md

 Forms Knot calls configured Adapter and based on its response redirect the client to a successful / error / next step page.

+Current implementation of Forms module enables to use only a single `<form>` within one Fragment (snippet).
+However, you may have as many snippets with forms as you want in a single page template.

 Let's describe Forms Knot behaviour with following example.

 ### Example